Analytical & Scientific Databases

 Probabilistic Modelling and Reasoning (20 credits)

-Notes on course styles: Unlike most MSc courses, Advanced Topics in Foundations of Databases (ATFD) is a research seminar course, assessed entirely by coursework.
+Unlike most MSc courses, Advanced Topics in Foundations of Databases (ATFD) is a research seminar course, assessed entirely by coursework.
 This course contains a mix of theory and practice.
 Extreme Computing is a more practical courses.
 Database Systems is an undergraduate course, only appropriate for those who haven’t taken a course at a similar level before.